sandboxnu/graduatenu/packages/api-v2/README.md

 1. If you make an entity(db) change, you will need to generate new migrations and then run those migrations locally to alter your database schemas.
 You can do so as follows:

 - Make the change to the .entity.ts file
-- Run `yarn migration:generate - "<NameOfTheChange>"`.
+- Run `yarn dev:migration:generate - "<NameOfTheChange>"`.
 This will generate a new migration file that describes the change to the db schema(s).
 You will loose all local data when running this command.
-- Run `yarn migration:run` to run the newly generated migration.
+- Run `yarn dev:migration:run` to run the newly generated migration.

 2. Each migration should have a cohesive set of changes to our entities.
 If you have unrelated db changes then please generate multiple migrations.
 A good rule of thumb: if you find it hard to name your migration then you probably need to split it.